AIA Philippines: History

-AIA Philippines was founded in 1947 as Philam Life by Cornelius Vander Starr, the founder of AIG, and his partner Earl Carroll.
+AIA Philippines was founded in 1947 as Philam Life by Cornelius Vander Starr, the founder of American International Group, Inc. (AIG), and his partner Earl Carroll.

-The company has received various awards, such as the Asian Management Award for General Management, Asian Management Award for Financial Management, and the Reader's Digest Platinum Trusted Brand Award.
-In addition, it also received the Presidential Citation from the Philippine government in 1994.

-In 1961, the company inaugurated its office, the Philam Life Building, in Ermita.
-The building soon became a landmark structure as well as a center of culture and the arts in Manila.
-The building would serve as the company's headquarters until 2013, when the headquarters moved to the Bonifacio Global City in Taguig, then to the AIA Tower in Makati in 2023.
+In 1961 the company inaugurated its office, the Philam Life Building in Ermita, Manila, and it soon became a landmark structure as well as a center for culture and the arts.
+The building would serve as the company's headquarters until 2013 when it moved to the Bonifacio Global City in Taguig, and then to the AIA Tower in Makati in 2023, both in Metro Manila.

+The company has received various awards over the years, including the Asian Management Award for General Management, the Asian Management Award for Financial Management, and the Reader's Digest Platinum Trusted Brand Award.
+It also received a Presidential Citation from the Philippine government in 1994.

+Corporate restructuring

-Philam Life was part of AIG until 2009, when the company, along with other AIG subsidiaries American International Assurance (AIA) and ALICO, was placed under the administration of a special purpose vehicle in exchange for a bailout by the Federal Reserve Bank of New York.
-On November 3, 2009, AIA bought a 99.78% stake in Philam Life after approval from government regulators.
-On November 27, 2009, the new Philam Life bought a 51% stake in Ayala Life and formed a joint venture with the Bank of the Philippine Islands (BPI).
+Philam Life was part of AIG until 2009, when it and two other AIG subsidiaries – American International Assurance (AIA) and ALICO – were placed under the administration of a special purpose vehicle in exchange for a bailout by the Federal Reserve Bank of New York.
+On November 3, 2009 AIA bought a 99.78% stake in Philam Life after approval from government regulators, and on November 27, 2009 this new Philam Life bought a 51% stake in Ayala Life and formed a joint venture with the Bank of the Philippine Islands (BPI).
 Ayala Life was renamed BPI-Philam Life Assurance Corporation (BPI-Philam) in 2010.
-Philam Life became AIA's Top Performing Company out of 17 countries in the AIA Group, having won the AIA Champion's League Gold Cup and the Premier League Champion Cup in 2013.

-On August 9, 2021, Philam Life officially changed its name to AIA Philippines.
+In 2013 Philam Life became AIA's Top Performing Company across the 17 countries in the AIA Group, winning the AIA Champion's League Gold Cup and the Premier League Champion Cup that year.
+On August 9, 2021 Philam Life officially changed its name to AIA Philippines.